On-Call Scheduling: The Ultimate Guide for Managers

 With the right plan and team, you can ensure that your on-call staff is adequately rested and ready to handle any job or issue.

-- Flexible on-call scheduling: Allow On-Call staff to work flexible hours and switch shifts if possible.
+- Flexible on-call scheduling: Allow on-call to work flexible hours and switch shifts if possible.
 This can help manage fatigue and reduce the risk of burnout.

 - Provide support: Ensure on-call staff access emotional and practical support when working long or difficult shifts – this can help reduce stress levels and increase job satisfaction.